Houston Car Accident Lawyer

 - Insurance Companies Don’t Want to Help You.
 Insurance adjusters typically will not front you money or help you find a doctor that will treat you without expecting payment up front.
 They know that if you have no help, you are likely not to seek the care you need.
 They also know that delays and gaps in care make juries second guess whether you were really hurt.
 Thus, stalling saves them money in the long run.

 - Don’t Believe Anything the Insurance Adjuster Says.
 When an adjuster tells you “we take full responsibility,” it does not mean they will pay all of your medical bills and compensate you fairly for other losses from your car accident.
 Liability is rarely the big fight.
 Insurance adjusters know that just because their client is liable for causing the accident, doesn’t mean they must pay for all of the medical care you receive.
-If you fail to seek prompt reasonable and necessary medical care, defendants can use your inaction against you to convince a jury to not award you all of your bills.
+Texas law only requires them to pay for “reasonable and necessary” medical care that is caused by the collision.
+If you fail to seek medical care promptly or you seek alternative medicine vs medical care that conforms with accepted medical care guidelines, defendants can use your action/inaction against you to convince a jury to not award you all of your bills.
 You need to seek prompt, appropriate care if you have been injured.

 - Never Consent to a Recorded Statement.
 Recorded statements can be used against you.
 Your own company’s insurance adjuster or theirs may use recorded statements to deny your claim.
 Do not ever give a recorded statement to anyone without having an attorney who represents you present.